 It did take a while for the permission letters to come through.
 We had three screenings of various ‘final reels,’ and found that all of MGM’s library prints had the expected truncated ending.
 The big disappointment initially was that the Aldrich print also turned out to be another mangled circulation print, with the bad ending.
 Maybe Aldrich’s personal prints weren’t so pristine after all, we thought.
 It looked as if we’d reached a dead end until somebody at the UCLA Archive called John to say that we had been sent the wrong print; a clerk had misunderstood the request, and substituted a ‘loaner’ copy.

 In early February of 1997 we screened the real Aldrich print of Kiss Me Deadly, and this time struck gold.
 Instead of cutting to the same dull, duplicated mess, the movie continued with a full minute of new material of Mike and Velda exiting the house and stumbling into the surf.
 The shots included more elaborate special effects.
 There were no jump cuts; the quality was pristine.
-Even more interestingly, the loud hissing and growling of the deadly box called ‘The Great Whatsit’ became a strange electronic ‘science fiction’ noise.
+Even more interestingly, the loud hissing and growling of the deadly box called ‘The Great Whatsit’ expanded, becoming a strange electronic ‘science fiction’ noise.
 It clicked with electric-guitar reverb, making a composite din that indeed sounded as if ‘all the Evils in the world’ had been set loose.
 Writer A.I.
 Bezzerides subverted Mickey Spillane’s message in Kiss Me Deadly, and Robert Aldrich turned it into a genre-bending, semi-apocalyptic science fiction film.

 The Aldrich print was so perfect that John was able to use it to restore MGM’s original negative, correcting the mutilation that had been perpetrated some time after the picture’s release.
 He commissioned a company to do a digital scan and print-back to film, and also had a dupe negative made.
 Interestingly, the photochemical version looked better.
 Kiss Me Deadly became big news because MGM Home Video VP Blake Thomas was a fan of the picture.
 Even though he liked the old ending better (!), Blake allowed publicity director Steve Wegner to give the restoration a push, to go with upcoming VHS and laserdisc releases.
 I edited a quick extra that presented the mangled old ending, to show what had been done to the movie.

 Alain, John and I knew that much of our accomplishment was detecting the problem in the first place, seeing that a restoration was needed.
 To Alain, that was always a given.
 Robert Aldrich had died in 1983.
 Existing interviews made it seem as if he was not aware that the film had been changed.
-The major articles and book chapters written on the film accept the truncated ending as Aldrich’s doing.
+The major articles and book chapters written about the film accept the truncated ending as Aldrich’s doing.
 One book opined that Kiss Me Deadly’s weird ending had ‘inspired’ the French New Wave.
 Actually, François Truffaut did once tell A.I.
 Bezzerides that KMD had an influence, but he was talking about the film’s anarchic style in general.
 I’ve even read a critical piece that concluded that the ragged, disjointed ‘style’ of the mangled finish, was a purposeful ploy to ‘deconstruct’ film grammar, as if Robert Aldrich and editor Michael Luciano shared the cinematic vision of Jean-Luc Godard.
 Film criticism can run away with its own ideas.

 I countered by saying that she certainly had kept her ‘discovery’ a secret: in the intervening five years we had found nothing in print more concrete than statements like, ‘an alternate version may show the couple escaping the house.’
 Articles dated right up to our re-premiere discuss the mangled finish as if it were the only one.
-In 1995, Martin Scorsese included a clip of the ‘wrong’ ending of Kiss Me Deadly in his TV docu A Personal Journey with Martin Scorsese Through American Movies.
+Martin Scorsese had included a clip of the ‘wrong’ ending of Kiss Me Deadly in his 1995 TV docu A Personal Journey with Martin Scorsese Through American Movies.
 John Kirk inquired with Scorsese as well as Bertrand Tavernier, the French filmmaker and author also regarded as a prime authority on Hollywood history.
 Neither was aware of a longer cut for the finale of KMD, despite the festival producer’s claims.
 To quote Dr. Strangelove, “Why didn’t you tell the world, eh?”
 Two years later, Kiss Me Deadly would be added to the list of films selected for preservation in the United States National Film Registry by the Library of Congress.